-5.5.2 A statement is needed from the CO_2 Removal Supplier that the underlying physical product (biochar) in which the CO_2 is stored will not be sold or marketed as "climate positive" if the CO_2 removal certificate associated with the underlying physical product (biochar) is removed from the underlying product and sold to another stakeholder not associated with the underlying physical product.
+- 5.5.1.
+A statement is needed from the Removal Supplier that the underlying physical product (biochar) in which the CO2 is stored will not be sold or marketed as "carbon positive" if the CO2 removal certificate associated with the underlying physical product (biochar) is removed from the underlying product and sold to another stakeholder not associated with the underlying physical product. - 5.5.2.

-5.5.2.
 Check of the packaging of the product (how the product is branded) is needed, if CO2 removal certificate associated with the underlying physical product (biochar) is removed from the underlying product.

 5.5.3.
-No marketing and branding claims can be made by the end-user (user of biochar) that the underlying physical product (biochar) is a carbon sink, when the decoupled CO_2 removal certificate has been sold to and accounted by another stakeholder not re-associated with the underlying physical product.
-The proof can be an offtake agreement, documentation of the sale or shipment of the product, indicating the procedures for claiming the CO_2 removal certificate.
+No marketing and branding claims can be made by the end-user (user of biochar) that the underlying physical product (biochar) is a carbon sink, if the decoupled CO2 certificate has been sold to and cancelled by another stakeholder not associated with the underlying physical product.